egberts/egberts.github.io-src/content/articles/openssh-options-ways.md

 # SSH Control Sequence Code

-Once a SSH session is up and running, there is a hidden menu that is accessible by your control sequence.
+Once an SSH session is up and running, there is a hidden menu that is accessible by your control sequence.

 So, how do you start this control sequence?
 First, make sure "Enter" was the last key you pressed, as the SSH client won't notice the control sequence otherwise.
 Next, press the tilde character (shift + backtick) followed by another character.
 ```console